Oran-123/Olympian-Quiz/README.md

 ### Selecting Answers

-I initially faced an issue where users could select multiple incorrect answers after they had selected the correct answers to the question.
-As the attributes on the answer buttons were reset everytime the next button was pressed it proved dificult to find a solution to disable the buttons.
-I eventually added to the selectAnswer function so that each time a select answer was created the entire grid of buttons had the event-pointer: none style added, which was then removed when the next was button was pressed.
+I initially faced an issue where users could select multiple incorrect answers after they had chosen the correct answers to the question.
+The attributes on the answer buttons were reset every time a user pressed the next button.
+This issue made it difficult to find a solution to disable the buttons.
+I eventually added to the selectAnswer function so that each time a select answer was created, the entire grid of buttons had the event pointer: none style added, which was then removed when the next button was pressed.

 ### Esc button not working on modals

-I original created the modals with function that changed the display value from none to flex if certain buttons were clicked.
-However, I later moved away from this appraoach and added a dialogue to my html.
-This allowed me to use standard showmodal and close functions, this also enabled users to use the esc button to close the modals.
+I created the modals with a function that changed the display value from none to flex if a user clicked certain buttons.
+However, I later moved away from this approach and added a dialogue element to my HTML.
+This allowed me to use standard show-modal and close functions.
+This also enabled users to use the ESC button to close the modals.

 ## Unfixed Bugs

 ### Mobile layout

-on some mobile devices the layout is displayed before the relevant java script function is called to display it.
+On some mobile devices, the layout is displayed before the relevant javascript function is called to display it.

 ![Mobile bug content layout](images-readme/mobile-bug-content-layout.jpg)

 ### Backdrop filter mobile

-The backdrop filter does not seem to work as well on mobile devices, the blur effect is severly reduced.
+The backdrop filter does not work as well on mobile devices.
+The blur effect is severely reduced.

 ![Mobile bug backdrop filter](images-readme/mobile-bug-back-drop-filter.jpg)

 ### Buttons mobile

-The buttons do not have the same style on mobile devices as they do on desktop.
+The buttons do not have the same style on mobile devices as on desktop.

 ![Mobile bug button style](images-readme/mobile-bug-button-style.jpg)

 ### Timer

-Every second the value of the timer is reduced by 1, and if the user answers a question incorrectly they are deducted five seconds off of their current time.
-The timer background color changes to red and the value changes to -5 when the user answers a question incorrectly.
-However, if the user answers a question towards the end of the one second interval then the value of -5 is displayed for less then a second.
+Every second, the value of the timer is reduced by 1, and if the user answers a question incorrectly, they are deducted five seconds off of their current time.
+The timer background colour changes to red, and the value changes to -5 when the user answers a question incorrectly.
+However, if the user answers a question towards the end of the one-second interval, the value of -5 is displayed for less than a second.

 # Deployment